The Global C.O.B

 In January of 2019 I bought 5 hectares in the Alentejo region of Portugal, planning on manifesting a Cob Ecovillage there.
 However the isolation and dependence on a vehicle, as well as the extreme winter/summer climates and drought conditions led me back to the Azores Islands that had caught my Heart the first time I stepped out of the plane and smelled/felt the air.
 I had been brought to the Azores by an astrocartography reading in which my Venus and Neptune lines were strongly activated there.
 My Neptune line runs right through São Miguel and pretty much right through the Quinta da Vida Beleza Ecovillage Farm

-that I created from scratch from January 2020 until now, in 2023, with the help of my workshop students, teachers and my sons.
+that I created from scratch between January 2020 and 2022, with the help of my workshop students, teachers, volunteers, friends and my sons.
 It is the present culmination of my 20+ years of Cob Life!
 It is a fearlessly manifested Vision.
 It is my comfort as I wake up every morning on the 2nd floor of my Cob Home and look out at the Atlantic Ocean to see if it looks good for an early morning swim.
 The Azorean moist pleasant breezes that are always a perfect temperature wrap me in LOVE, nurturing my Soul and Spirit every day.
-The village I envisioned has, in the last 3 years, become a reality, and now enjoyable by campers, guests, volunteers, family, friends, students, cats, chickens and many other living beings.
-This summer it came alive online when I posted it on GoogleMaps and ended up fully and happily overwhelmed with demand from visitors from so many countries.
-People loved it!
+The village I envisioned became a reality in a mere 3 years, and is now highly enjoyed by campers, bungalow guests, volunteers, family, friends, students, cats, chickens and many other living beings visible and invisible.
+It is the first if its kind in the Azores and a unique phenomenon on the Planet.
+You can find it on GoogleMaps and visit the website, and come visit us for a dose of Natural…

-Our most recent additions are a magnificent 2-story personal Compost Toilet with ocean view and an Outdoor Rocket Stove Kitchen.
+Our last additions are my beloved and magnificent 2-story personal Compost Toilet with ocean view and an Outdoor Rocket Stove Kitchen.
 My unending love of travel, speaking in other languages and cultural immersion will always continue and I envision having beautiful cob houses to come to in all of my favorite places, which I am continuing to discover.
 I am so grateful for the strong support of the Universe confirming this path every day.

 Learning to build cob houses has been an unexpected gift in so many ways.
 The joy I see on people’s faces at my workshops when they roll up their pants for the first time and stick their toes in the cool soft mud, the laughter and heart-to-heart conversations ignited while mixing and building with a partner, the meditative concentration of working on a sculpture, the satisfaction of stepping back and seeing your beautiful trimmed wall section, the excitement at embedding bottles and sculpting an art window, the bliss of relaxing with good food and a cold beer after a full day’s building in community, and the gratitude of leaving confident in starting a dream project….are why I do this work.
 Over and over again, all over the world, cob building creates childlike joy, love, community, and empowerment.
 It has shown itself to be much more than a building technique.
 It is a remedy for a better Life on Earth.
 It creates Happy People living in Happy Houses.
 May the legacy of CruzinCobGlobal continue to heal the World one workshop at a time and one cob house at a time.
 Aho.